harmony-co/hbp/README.md

 # About

+> [!CAUTION]
+> The HBP spec is still in the prototype phase, the versioning portion of the spec will not be used until 1.0 is in place.

 Harmony Binary Protocol (HBP) is a general purpose serialization protocol inspired by the protocols like Bolt's PackStream and Redis's RESP3, that aims to provide a standardized type aware way to serialize and deserialize data.

 It consists of a set of basic types, composite types, and meta types that together allow you to represent data in the way you need.